skafos-ai/documentation/index.md

 <img src="assets/BasicMonitoringFinal.png" width="100%"/>

 - Track *total installations* and *iOS specs* (device type and iOS version) for active devices using your deployed models
 - View the adoption rate of your newly deployed model versions

 [Create a free account and login to get started!](https://dashboard.skafos.ai/sign-up)

-##### Review Past Deliveries
+##### Review Push History

 <img src="assets/review_push_history.png"/>

- - Maintain a delivery log of past model deliveries
+- View a delivery log of push notifications
- - Keep track of audience size per background update

 # Resources
 We've assembled a collection of resources to help you learn and start using Skafos today.